About the Longfellow Library

 A pass from the teacher is required to use the library during class time.

-Eat your food in the cafeteria or outside of the library.
+Eat your food outside.
 No food, drink and gum in the library.

 Use library furniture properly.
 Keep furniture in its assigned location.